SofaTreat/colour_grader/README.md

- BASIC DOCUMENTATION
+DOCUMENTATION

- oColour_grader needs ImGuiGML to work.
-If you don't have it already and its not included in this package, you can find it for free online :)
+ If you want to be able to edit, create, and delete filters then you need ImGuiGML.
+If you don't have it already, it is included in this package you can also find it for free online :)

- How to use!
+ HOW TO USE

-Drag oColour_grader into your room in the room editor. set filter_name in the variable definitions to the name string of a filter you would like to use.
+Drag oColour_grader into your room in the room editor. set filter_name in the variable definitions to the name of a filter (as a string) you would like to use.
-Four filters have been provided
+Four filters have been provided.

 FILTER NAMES